Find out about the court or tribunal

 • divide your facts into segments that are easy for you to quickly identify.
 This is important because if you are not permitted to present one aspect of your case, you can quickly move to your next point;

-• read the facts you have written down and decide how you will put that fact to the court or tribunal.
-There are two ways of doing this; either:
+• read the facts you have written down and decide how you will put each fact to the court or tribunal.
+If your case involves disputed facts, you will need to provide evidence to support your version.
+There are two ways to present facts to a court or tribunal; either:

 – give the evidence yourself in your own words; or